Urbietorbi/ApplicationProject/README.md

 Server settings are explict at the moment, changes have been done on permissions, files uploading soon.
 Main files messy:
   - test.php has hidden input fields and a function tha sends some data..
-Those will be replaced with one function call that sends all the user data and a second function call that gets the question data.
+Those will be replaced with one function call (get data() ) that sends all the user data and a second function call (getQuestions() ) that gets the question data.
   - test.js has 3x repeating code (sendData(), SendFinal, and submit() else clause) that sends data to database and final page..
 One function (sendData) will be called 3 times with different arguments.

+Further rework:
+  - unneeded data is passed to test.js calling getQuestions(), some fields will be removed by editing data database querry.